 This strategy has been the foundation of success for PlaneSense, which has steadily grown to become a leader in fractional ownership programs.
 President and CEO George Antoniadis sought to develop an innovative private air travel program that would provide versatile, affordable aircraft ownership.
 The difference between PlaneSense and future competitors–aside from price–would be the use of a turboprop aircraft.

 At that time, Antoniadis considered several options, but neither had the right size or appearance.
 So, he arranged a visit to Pilatus Aircraft, Ltd. in Stans, Switzerland to view the PC-12, the manufacturer’s new single-engine turboprop model.
 Antoniadis was convinced that the PC-12 was the airplane for which he had been looking.
 Its operating characteristics set it apart from every other aircraft he had considered.
 The PC-12 was modern, fast, and could operate equally well flying in and out of major hubs or unimproved 2,000-ft runways.
-Antoniadis placed an order in September of 1995, taking delivery of the 20th Pilatus PC-12.
+Antoniadis placed an order in 1995, taking delivery of the 20th Pilatus PC-12.
 It was then that the fractional program took flight.

 The Pilatus PC-24 jet joined the PlaneSense® fleet in February 2018.
 Built on the tremendous success of the Pilatus PC-12 turboprops, the twin-engine turbojet will offer share owners a unique flying experience and ownership opportunities.
 The PlaneSense® program is the launch customer for the PC-24 jet with a preliminary order for six jets under contract.
 In the interim, a fleet of Nextant 400XTi twin-engine jets provide high speed and high altitude capability to PlaneSense aircraft share owners.